Haoua01/Dashboard-TCHAD/README.md

 # Dashboard-TCHAD
 Dashboard for access to financial equipments across Tchad

-# Financial Inclusion Mapping in CEMAC Region
+# Financial Inclusion Mapping in Su-Saharan Africa

 ## Overview

 I am currently pursuing a Master's degree (M2) in a dual program between **Université Paris Dauphine** and **Télécom Paris**, where I am working towards both a Master's and an engineering diploma.
-As part of my studies, I am completing a work-study program at the **Institut Louis Bachelier**, focusing on **financial inclusion** in the **CEMAC region**.
+As part of my studies, I am completing a work-study program at the **Institut Louis Bachelier**, focusing on **financial inclusion** in the **Sub-Saharan African region**.

 ## Project